CarlWebster/XenServer/README.md

     -NoPoolStorage [<SwitchParameter>]
         Excludes Pool Storage information from the output document.

-        This Switch is useful in large XenServer pools, where there may be many storage repositories and hosts.
+        This Switch is helpful in large XenServer pools, where there may be many storage repositories and hosts.

         This parameter is disabled by default.
         This parameter has an alias of NPS.